-In order for the library to be a beneficial learning environment, common courtesy needs to be displayed.
+For the library to be a beneficial learning environment, common courtesy needs to be displayed.
 The use of the library is a privilege and those who cannot follow the rules or who do not make wise use of their time will lose the privilege.
-Library use during study hall will be prohibited for those who have outstanding fines or overdue materials.
+Library use during study hall will be prohibited for those who have outstanding fines, overdue materials, or have unserved detentions.